 We continue the exploration of the meaning of leadership with the leaders from different areas of work.
-This time my guest is Sushmita Mishra Sahoo, who is an experienced HR practitioner leading passionate people practice for more than 17 years in global, diverse multinationals and local matrix organisations i.e. Siemens Healthineers, Siemens Energy, Samtel Engineering Services, Larsen & Toubro, etc. She has operated in international environment contributing in global roles as Strategic HR Business Partner and as Learning Consultant.
-She is an MBA from Utkal University, India and a Diploma in Training and Development from ISTD, New Delhi, India.
+This time my guest is Sushmita Mishra Sahoo, who is an experienced HR practitioner leading passionate people to practice for more than 17 years in global, diverse multinationals and local matrix organizations i.e. Siemens Healthineers, Siemens Energy, Samtel Engineering Services, Larsen & Toubro, etc. She has operated in an international environment contributing in global roles as Strategic HR Business Partner and as Learning Consultant.
+She is an MBA from Utkal University, India, and a Diploma in Training and Development from ISTD, New Delhi, India.

 You can listen to our conversation below:

 Sushmita painted beautiful pictures with her words about Leadership.

 She said being a leader is like being a gardener.
 You need to understand every plant: some of them give flowers, some of them don’t.
 Each of them needs different levels of sunlight and nurturing.
 As a leader you need to know each plant is different, acknowledge and cherish their diversity, know what they need, and also know when to prune them.